Savvythelegend/PGDocs/docs/monitoring.md

 setting to `true`.
 This setup ensures that the metrics exporter uses the same server certificate used by PostgreSQL to secure communication on port 5432.

-!!!
-Important
+:::important
 Changing the `.spec.monitoring.tls.enabled` setting will trigger a rolling restart of the Cluster.

 If the `PodMonitor` is managed by the operator (`.spec.monitoring.enablePodMonitor` set to `true`), it will automatically contain the necessary configurations to access the metrics via TLS.